HatmanStack/Technical-Interview-Prep/README.md

 - **Test Protocols**: Use cross-validation to assess model generalization.
 - **Error Analysis**: Examine incorrectly predicted instances to gain insights into model weaknesses and data issues.
 - **Statistical Significance**: Validate if the observed performance improvements are statistically significant, using techniques like bootstrapping or hypothesis testing.

+### Potential Pitfalls
+- **Overfitting**: Ensure the model isn't too complex relative to the size of the data, using regularization or pruning techniques.
+- **Bias and Variance**: Balance bias and variance; high bias indicates underfitting, while high variance indicates overfitting.
+- **Data Leakage**: Ensure no information from the test set leaks into the training process, maintaining the integrity of evaluation.
 <br> [Top](#table-of-contents)

 ## MicroService vs Monolith